 - 1/2 teaspoon kosher salt

-- 2 ounces finely grated Parmesan cheese (about 1 cup), divided
+- 1 cup finely grated Parmesan cheese, divided

 - 2 teaspoons finely chopped fresh basil leaves, divided

 In a large bowl add corn, egg, half-and-half, salt, half the Parmesan, 1 teaspoon basil, jalapeno, and shallots.
 Stir to combine.